eejwa/eejwa.github.io/about.md

 # About

-I am a research fellow in Geophysics and have been involved in many data-driven projects and software projects using Python, Github and Bash.
+I am a research fellow in Geophysics and have been involved in many data-driven projects and software projects using Python, GitHub and Bash.

 ## Data-science projects